githubpora/The-eagle-and-the-hen/README.md

 # The-eagle-and-the-hen
-This is my first simple and easy project.
+This is my first Game project.